 - Visit Uluru Kata Tjuta National Park

 - Camp at Chambers Pillar in the Simpson’s Desert

 - Take a wildlife cruise on Yellow Waters

-- Watch a sunset over Rainbow Valley
+- Watch a sunset over Rainbow Valley after the rains

 - Swim at Litchfield National Park